 The facelift procedure is about a four hour procedure.

 Recovery, Risks and Results

-During your facelift recovery, you’ll wear a compressive face wrap.
+During your facelift recovery, you’ll wear a compression face wrap.
 This will minimize swelling and bruising once the procedure is completed.
-This compressive wrap should be worn around the area for two weeks, 24 hours a day and then the individual should wear it for half of the day or during the evening for about two weeks.
+This compression wrap should be worn around the area for two weeks, 24 hours a day and then the individual should wear it for half of the day or during the evening for about two weeks.
 Bruising and swelling are common during this time.
 You can also have some temporary numbness during this time.
 Thin tubes may be placed to drain any excess blood or fluid that may collect under the skin.
 It takes about 2 weeks before you’re able to go out in public.
-After the two-week period it’s safe to apply makeup except over the incisions.
+After the two-week period, it’s safe to apply makeup except over the incisions.
 It will take 6-8 weeks for the majority of the skin to settle and it takes one year for the scars to completely mature.

 The decision to have facelift surgery is personal.
 You will have to decide if the benefits outweigh the risks and potential complications.
 Potential risks of facelift surgery include:

 - Facial nerve injury

 These risks should be fully discussed with your surgeon prior to consent and surgery.